amd/amd-lab-notes/finite-difference/docs/Laplacian_Part1.md

 The 65% `L2CacheHit` rate alone doesn't offer much insight.
 While the `WRITE_SIZE` metric matches its theoretical estimate, the `FETCH_SIZE` is nearly doubled.
 This observation tells us that about 50 % of the stencil is reused.
-If we can improve the stencil reuse to 100 %, the `FETCH_SIZE` would reduce by over 0.9 GB and in turn reduce the total memory traffic by 44 %.
+If we can improve the stencil reuse to 100 %, the `FETCH_SIZE` would reduce by over 0.9 GB and in turn reduce the total memory traffic by 31 %.
 This reduction could potentially translate into a 1.44x speedup of the kernel execution time, assuming HBM bandwidth saturation remains the same.
-Therefore, a more realistic upper bound on effective memory bandwidth would be around ` 808.148 GB/s * 1.44 = 1165 GB/s`, which is about 71 %[^1] of the peak theoretical HBM bandwidth of `1638.4 GB/s` per GCD.
+Therefore, a more realistic target for effective memory bandwidth would be around ` 808.148 GB/s * 1.44 = 1165 GB/s`, which is about 71 %[^1] of the peak theoretical HBM bandwidth of `1638.4 GB/s` per GCD.

 There are several different approaches to optimizing finite difference kernels in general.